 Scripture Reading: Psalms 131 - 133 …

-When faced with LIFE, the very best thing any of us can do is remember that all of life is about God … knowing Him, loving Him and serving Him is LIFE!
+When faced with LIFE, the very best thing any of us can do is remember that all of life is about God.
+Knowing Him, loving Him and serving Him IS life … REAL life, spiritual life, eternal life!
 Jesus said, "Seek FIRST His kingdom and His righteousness and all these things will be given to you as well" (Matthew 6:33).
 The Apostle Paul defined the "kingdom of God" this way: "The kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit, because anyone who serves Christ in this way is pleasing to God and approved by men" (Romans 14:17-18).
-God's kingdom exists where His Spirit is at work and where His voice is heard through His Word and obeyed.
+God's kingdom exists where His Spirit is at work in His people, where His voice is heard through His Word and where the pursuit of righteousness overcomes the influence of sin in the lives of those who are now new creations in Christ.

 Reading Psalms 131 - 133 is an exercise in once again understanding that this thing we call "life" is not about us trying to get God to do what WE want or think is right, but about yielding to His reign and acknowledging that joy and peace and purpose are found in serving Him.
 Trying to understand the things that go on in your life and in the world from a merely human perspective will lead you to despair because you will never understand it all.
 So David writes, "My heart is not proud, O LORD, my eyes are not haughty; I do not concern myself with great matters or things too wonderful for me.
 But I have stilled and quieted my soul …" (131:1-2).